 How much does an MBA in human resources make?

 Given the seismic effect of COVID-19 on the workforce, HR professionals are facing new levels of demand.
-We ranked the best 10 online MBAs in human resources for 2021.
+We ranked the best 10 online MBAs in human resources.
 These degrees may equip you to join top companies as they tackle the changing HR landscape.

 Each program listed holds either national or regional accreditation.
 Some may also earn accreditation from industry-specific agencies.
 Institutions achieve MBA accreditation by meeting rigorous academic criteria that measure ethics, educational quality, and other considerations.
 For this list, relevant accrediting agencies include: